Kseen715/ksilorama/README.rst

 - It's not safe to call ``init`` multiple times; you can end up with multiple layers of wrapping and broken ANSI support.

-- Colorama will apply a heuristic to guess whether stdout/stderr support ANSI, and if it thinks they don't, then it will wrap ``sys.stdout`` and ``sys.stderr`` in a magic file object that strips out ANSI escape sequences before printing them.
-This happens on all platforms, and can be convenient if you want to write your code to emit ANSI escape sequences unconditionally, and let Colorama decide whether they should actually be output.
-But note that Colorama's heuristic is not particularly clever.
+- Ksilorama will apply a heuristic to guess whether stdout/stderr support ANSI, and if it thinks they don't, then it will wrap ``sys.stdout`` and ``sys.stderr`` in a magic file object that strips out ANSI escape sequences before printing them.
+This happens on all platforms, and can be convenient if you want to write your code to emit ANSI escape sequences unconditionally, and let Ksilorama decide whether they should actually be output.
+But note that Ksilorama's heuristic is not particularly clever.

 - ``init`` also accepts explicit keyword args to enable/disable various functionality – see below.

-To stop using Colorama before your program exits, simply call ``deinit()``.
+To stop using Ksilorama before your program exits, simply call ``deinit()``.
-This will restore ``stdout`` and ``stderr`` to their original values, so that Colorama is disabled.
-To resume using Colorama again, call ``reinit()``; it is cheaper than calling ``init()`` again (but does the same thing).
+This will restore ``stdout`` and ``stderr`` to their original values, so that Ksilorama is disabled.
+To resume using Ksilorama again, call ``reinit()``; it is cheaper than calling ``init()`` again (but does the same thing).

-Most users should depend on ``colorama >= 0.4.6``, and use ``just_fix_windows_console``.
+Most users should depend on ``ksilorama >= 0.4.6``, and use ``just_fix_windows_console``.
 The old ``init`` interface will be supported indefinitely for backwards compatibility, but we don't plan to fix any issues with it, also for backwards compatibility.